 Florida public institutions are required to implement a repeat course surcharge for students who take a State-funded undergraduate course for the third time.
 Students taking the same course for the third time at UWF are subject to an increased matriculation fee of 100% of the cost of instruction.
 Exceptions may be made for individualized study, courses that are repeated as a requirement of a major (i.e. major requires student enroll multiple times), and courses that are intended as continuing over multiple semesters.
 The repeat of course work more than two times to increase grade point average or meet minimum course grade requirements is subject to the surcharge (see Tuition and Fees section).
 Appeals should be addressed to the Office of the Registrar.

-Students may cancel registration (drop all courses) by dropping all courses through MyUWF or notifying the Office of the Registrar in writing prior to the last day of drop/add.
+Degree-seeking students will not be able to drop or withdraw from their last remaining course using the online portal; students should contact the Office of the Registrar to drop their final course.
+Students may cancel registration by notifying the Office of the Registrar in writing prior to the last day of drop/add.
 Students may also drop individual courses through MyUWF before the end of the drop/add period.
 Students who cancel their registration or drop courses within this time frame are not liable for tuition or fees.
 The University may cancel the registration of a student whose fees are not paid or who has not received authorized deferred payment status as of the close of the fee payment period.
 Students are responsible for reviewing registration and account information in MyUWF.

 After the drop/add period, a student may withdraw from a course while remaining in other course(s) through approximately the tenth week of instruction of any fall or spring semester*.
 A grade of “W” will be assigned during this period.
-Students may process withdrawals online through the "Withdrawal" link in MyUWF.
-Students also have the option of submitting a withdrawal form to the Office of the Registrar, building 18, on the Pensacola campus or at the UWF Emerald Coast - Fort Walton Beach.
+Students may process withdrawals online through the "Registration Menu" link in MyUWF.
+Students also have the option of submitting a withdrawal form to the Office of the Registrar, building 18, on the Pensacola campus or at the UWF Emerald Coast- Fort Walton Beach.

 Students are encouraged to consult with their advisor prior to withdrawing from classes and to contact the Office of Financial Aid and the Cashier’s Office for questions regarding fee liability or financial aid awards.
 Students who withdraw are not enrolled in the class as of the date the withdrawal is processed.
 Enrollment status (i.e. full-time, part-time) will be adjusted based on the date of withdrawal.
 Withdrawals count as an attempted course for repeat course surcharges and excess hours.
-Individual class withdrawals may not be processed may not be processed after the published deadline.
+Individual class withdrawals may not be processed after the published deadline(s) in the Academic Calendar.
 Students who do not officially withdraw will be assigned a standard letter grade reflective of the performance in the course.
 See Late Withdrawal Policy below.

-Currently enrolled students may withdraw through MyUWF.
+Degree-seeking students will not be able to withdraw from their last remaining course using the online portal; students should contact the Office of the Registrar to withdraw from their final course.
 Students withdrawing from all courses prior to the end of the 4th week* of a full semester will receive a grade of “WR” (partial refund).
 A grade of “WR” is not computed in the UWF GPA.

 Students withdrawing from all courses after the fourth week through the end of the tenth week of any fall or spring semester will receive a grade of “W” in each course*.
 Students withdrawing after the designated automatic “W” deadline through the last day of instruction will be assigned a grade of “W” or “WF” at the discretion of the course instructor(s).
 Grades of “WF” are computed in the UWF GPA.
 Withdrawal from all courses does not prevent registration for future terms.
 Students are not required to apply for readmission unless they have not enrolled at UWF for three or more consecutive academic semesters (including summers).
 Students are encouraged to consult with their advisors before withdrawing from classes and to contact the Office of Financial Aid and the Cashier’s Office for questions regarding fee liability or financial aid awards.
 Students who withdraw from all classes are considered not enrolled as of the date the withdrawal is processed.
 Enrollment status will be adjusted based on the date of withdrawal.